nextjournal/markdown/README.md

 We've built hiccup transformation in for convenience, but the same approach can be used to target [more formats](https://nextjournal.github.io/markdown/#/notebooks/pandoc.clj).

-This library is one of the building blocks of [Clerk](https://github.com/nextjournal/clerk) where it is used for handling _literate_ fragments.
-As such, markdown data is natively rendered in notebooks
+This library is one of the building blocks of [Clerk](https://github.com/nextjournal/clerk) where it is used for rendering _literate fragments_.

 ```clojure
 ^{:nextjournal.clerk/viewer :markdown}